 “Here it is, ready to hand to you right here and now. $15,000.
 Take it or leave it.”

-Jack abruptly makes his decision.
-“OK,” he says, and he peels off the watch and hands it to the stranger.
+“Ok”, he said peeling off the watch and handing it to the stranger.

-They make the exchange and the stranger starts happily away.
+So the exchange made, the stranger started to walk happily away.

-“Hey, wait a minute,” calls Jack after the stranger, who turns around warily.
+“Hey, wait a minute”, Jack called out after the stranger, who turned around warily.

-Jack points to the two suitcases that he had been trying to wrestle through the bus station.”Don’t forget your batteries.”
+Jack pointed to the two suitcases that he had been trying to wrestle through the bus station, “Don’t forget your batteries!”

 Funny isn’t it, that when this joke was written, which must be well over 12 years ago, and probably 20 or more years ago, the concept of a watch (or even a phone) that could do all of this and more was just science fantasy.
 Now of course it’s a reality, although many of us still struggle with battery life, and probably always will.